raiment-studios/monorepo/README.md

 ![](https://img.shields.io/badge/feedback-welcome!-1a1)

-Raiment Studios is creating an **open source** set of content and tools.

 ## What is the "Raiment" project?

 Raiment Studios is creating an open source world including the worldbuilding content, a rulebook, two implementations of the game, and a set of tools to make contributing enjoyable and easy.